tldraw/ai/README.md

 ### Transforms

-The ai module has support for "transforms".
+The ai module has support for "transforms" (`TldrawAiTransform`).
 This feature allows you to modify the user's prompt (the data extracted from the canvas) and then use those modifications again later when handling changes.
 These are useful when preparing the data into a format that is easier for an LLM to work with.

 Our example project includes several of these.
 When extracting data from the canvas, `SimpleIds` transform replaces tldraw's regular ids (which look like `shape:some_long_uuid`) with simplified ids (like `1` or `2`).
 Later, when handling changes, the transform replaces the simplified ids with their original ids (or creates new ones).